gaurav-ai-dev/backend-with-js/Readme.md

 # Backend Practice serices

-This is a series for backend with jabaScript
+This is a series for backend with javaScript